ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies, for the case TCP becomes the chosen transport protocol:

-Advertised User Timeout:
+Advertised User Timeout (name: tcp.user-timeout-value, type: Integer):
 : a time value to be advertised via the User Timeout Option (UTO) for the TCP at the remote endpoint to adapt its own "Timeout for aborting Connection" (see {{conn-timeout}}) value accordingly

-User Timeout Enabled:
+User Timeout Enabled (name: tcp.user-timeout, type: Boolean):
 : a boolean (default false) to control whether the UTO option is enabled for a connection.
 This applies to both sending and receiving.

-Changeable:
+Changeable (name: tcp.user-timeout-recv, type: Boolean):
 : a boolean (default true) which controls whether the "Timeout for aborting Connection" (see {{conn-timeout}}) may be changed based on a UTO option received from the remote peer.
 This boolean becomes false when